vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 4. Stake change 2 (<a name="0069-VCBS-032" href="#0069-VCBS-032">0069-VCBS-032</a>):
   * Setup a network with 5 validators with 1000 tokens delegated to each
   * Undelegate from one validator 1000 tokens.
-  * Verify that, at the end of the epoch, each of the 4 validators with tokens still delegated has a `stakeScore` of 0.25 and the validator with no tokens deleagted has a 0 `stakeScore`.
+  * Verify that, at the end of the epoch, each of the 4 validators with tokens still delegated has a `stakeScore` of 0.25 and the validator with no tokens delegated has a 0 `stakeScore`.
 5. Node joining (<a name="0069-VCBS-033" href="#0069-VCBS-033">0069-VCBS-033</a>):
   * Setup a network with 4 validators, each with 1000 tokens delegated.
   * Announce a new node and delegate it 1000 tokens